 { }

-Thus, our 2D fixed-point state is a superposition of those basis states on all possible triangulations $\cT$.
+Thus, our 2D fixed-point state is a superposition of those basis states with all possible triangulations $\cT$.

-In section~\ref{sec:2D:fSPT}, we will derive the rules of wavefucntion renormalization generated by FSLU transformations.
-We will also obtain the conditions for fixed point wavefunction and show how to construct all FSPT states with total symmetry $G_f=G_b\times \mathbb Z_2^f$ on arbitrary triangulations in 2D.
-In the following, we would like to generalize all the above constructions into 3D.
+In section~\ref{sec:2D:fSPT}, we derive the rules of wavefunction renormalization generated by FSLU transformations.
+We also obtain the conditions for fixed-point wavefunctions and show how to construct all FSPT states with total symmetry $G_f=G_b\times \mathbb Z_2^f$ on arbitrary triangulations in 2D.

+In the following, we generalize all of the above constructions to 3D.
 The building block of bosonic and fermionic degrees of freedom is shown in \fig{fig:dof3D}.
-Again, every vertex $i$ of the 3D space triangulation has a bosonic degree of freedom labelled by a group element $g_i\in G_b$.
-However, the spinless complex fermion $c$ introduced by group super-cohomology theory is now living on each tetrahedron (see blue ball in \fig{fig:dof3D}).
+Again, every vertex $i$ of the 3D space triangulation has a bosonic degree of freedom labeled by a group element $g_i\in G_b$.
+However, the spinless complex fermion $c$ introduced by special group super-cohomology theory now resides on each tetrahedron (see the blue ball in \fig{fig:dof3D}).
 In addition, each triangle of the space tetrahedron has two Majorana fermions on its two sides, which is again equivalent to a spinless complex fermion $a$.
-Similar to 2D case, let $|0\rangle$ and $|\tilde{0}\rangle$ be the ground states of no fermions on all tetrahedron and triangles, then a generating set of the Fock space is given by $\prod _{(ijkl) \in t}c^\dagger_{(ijkl)}|0\rangle \bigotimes \prod _{(ijk) \in f}a^\dagger_{(ijk)}|\tilde{0}\rangle$, where $t\subset T$ is a subset of all tetrahedra $T$ including the empty set and $f\subset F$ is a subset of all triangles $F$ including the empty set.
-Thus, the full local Hilbert space of our 3D model on a fixed triangulation $\cT$ is:
+Similar to the 2D case, let $|0\rangle$ and $|\tilde{0}\rangle$ be the ground states of no fermions on any tetrahedron and triangle; then, a generating set of the Fock space is given by $\prod _{(ijkl) \in t}c^\dagger_{(ijkl)}|0\rangle \bigotimes \prod _{(ijk) \in f}a^\dagger_{(ijk)}|\tilde{0}\rangle$, where $t\subset T$ is a subset of all tetrahedra $T$, including the empty set, and $f\subset F$ is a subset of all triangles $F$, including the empty set.
+Thus, the full local Hilbert space of our 3D model on a fixed triangulation $\cT$ is